Metaculus Help: Spread the word

 If you like Metaculus, tell your friends!
 Share this question via Facebook, Twitter, or Reddit.

-When will the average survival rate of all cancers exceed 75%?
+Avg survival rate of cancers to exceed 75%

 Every sixth death in the world is due to cancer, making it the second leading cause of death (second only to cardiovascular diseases).
 In 2016, 8.9 million people are estimated to have died from the various forms of cancer.
 The Institute for Health Metrics and Evaluation put relatively small error margins around this global figure: the lower and upper estimates extend from 8.75 to 9.1 million.